Mortal Kombat Main Character Index

 - Stance System:

-- Straw Nihilist: A few interactions in 11 say that he lives his villainous life without regret because he doesn't think being noble or heroic matter in the end.
+- Straw Nihilist: A few interactions in 11 say that he lives his villainous life without regret because he doesn't think to be noble or heroic matter in the end.

 - Tattooed Crook: In MK vs. DC, he has a tattoo of the Black Dragon emblem on his left bicep; but the trope was employed in full force since 9, where he has both upper arms and chest tattooed.